Negro y Azul: Plot

-Due to financial constraints, Skyler goes to her old company to apply for an entry-level job.
-She meets with her old friend and boss, Ted Beneke, who has taken over the company after his father's death.
+Due to financial constraints, Skyler goes to her old company to apply for a job.
+She meets with her old friend and boss, Ted Beneke.
 He decides to give Skyler her old job in the accounting department.
 Walt is concerned over Skyler's health at the workplace, especially since she originally left due to health problems from the company's manufacturing.
 There is obvious sexual tension between Skyler and Beneke; he reveals that he recently separated from his wife, the mother of his two children.

 Jesse sees his landlady, Jane Margolis, drawing on their front steps, and connects with her over their love of art.
-However, he is recognized by a passing motorcyclist who has heard of his reputation, and it is revealed that he lied to her about his name.
-After he later admits to lying to her, she says that she doesn't care what he does as long as he doesn't do it at the house.
+However, he is recognized by a passing motorcyclist who has heard of his reputation and calls him by his real last name.
+After Jesse later admits to lying to her, Jane says that she doesn't care what he does as long as he doesn't do it at the house.
 He invites her inside to watch TV, even though he can't get his new television working.
 She holds his hand as they stare at the blank television.